Roles and Permissions

 |---|---|---|

-| God | Server Admin | Full control over all resources, including other users’ |
+| Global | Server Admin | Full control over all resources, including other users’ |

 | Admin | Catalog Admin | Can see all resources, edit others’ flows |

-| Standard | Composer, Steward, Source Admin | Full control over own resources |
+| Standard | Composer, Steward, Source Admin | Full control over own resources, can publish agents as tools |

-| Restricted | Viewer, Explorer | Full control over own resources |
+| Restricted | Viewer, Explorer | Full control over own resources, cannot publish agents as tools |

 Agents